24 Tiny (But Effective) Life Habits That Can Make A Big Impact

 We asked the BuzzFeed Community to share the small life changes or habits that have helped them — in some way — live a healthier, happier day-to-day.
 Here's what they said. ✨

-(*And quick note that these habits aren't meant to be one-size-fits-all — since everyone's journeys are different.
+(*And quick note that these habits aren't meant to be one-size-fits-all — since everyone is different.
 Still, we hope you'll find them useful!)

 1. Unfollow any IG accounts that make you feel bad.